fiatconnect/specification/fiatconnect-api.md

 The `POST /quote/in` endpoint is used to retrieve quotes used for transfers in to crypto from fiat currencies.
 In addition to returning quote information, it also returns the permissable types of KYC that a user must have on file to initiate the corresponding transfer, as well as the fiat account types that are allowed to be used for the transfer.

+Transfers in are notably different from transfers out, since they require the user to send fiat funds to a provider in exchange for crypto.
+Certain providers, or certain types of fiat accounts may have restrictions on *how* these fiat funds are transferred from the user to the provider.
+While some types of fiat accounts may support
+*debiting* the user's fiat account (i.e., initiating the transfer of fiat funds on behalf of the user), other types of fiat accounts may not support this behavior, and require the user themselves to initiate the transfer of fiat funds from their account to ther provider's.

+Certain types of fiat accounts may support *both* methods of fiat transfer, either initiated by the provider or the user.
+For such accounts, providers must choose one of these methods of transfer when returning the `/quote/in` response.
+By "default", it is assumed that a supported fiat account for a transfer in will be debited *by the provider*.
+Fiat account schema data in `/quote/in` responses may be augmented with additional information in order to denote that a transfer requires user action.

 ##### 3.4.1.1.1.
 Parameters